Gamča

 Gamča (/sk/), today officially Gymnázium, Grösslingová 18, Bratislava, is a public coeducational gymnasium located in Bratislava, Slovakia.
 It educates around 600 pupils in 8-year long and 4-year long programs leading to Maturita.
 It was founded in 1626 by Peter Cardinal Pazmáň (Péter Pázmany) as Collegium Posoniense.

 Gamča's focus on mathematics, natural sciences and computer sciences brought 56 of its students to successfully represent Slovakia (Czechoslovakia) at the International Mathematical Olympiad, 26 students at the International Physics Olympiad and 14 at the International Olympiad in Informatics in the past 35 years.

-Since 1988, the school's popular "Olympic games", OH Gamča, are held annually.
+Since 1988, the school's popular "Olympic games" (Olympijské hry), OH Gamča, are held annually.

 History

 Cardinal Archbishop of Esztergom Petrus Pazmanus founded Collegium Posoniense on September 11, 1626, with the approval of the 6th Jesuit Superior General Mutio Vitelleschi and Ferdinand II, Holy Roman Emperor.

 Building

 The current building was designed by Ödön Lechner and built in 1906–08.
 The school building was completely renovated in 2008–10.

 The Church of St. Elizabeth, commonly known as the Blue Church, was initially part of the gymnázium, serving as the school chapel.
 The church was also designed by Lechner.